What is HeRO® Graft?

-HeRO Graft Overview with Dr. Lawson and Gage, PA–C
+A HeRO® Graft Overview with Drs.
+Jeffrey H. Lawson and Shawn M. Gage, PA–C.

 The HeRO Graft is a hemodialysis access graft for patients who are catheter-dependent or approaching catheter-dependency due to the blockage of veins leading to the heart.